 There are two methods of creating albums in Backlight 2.
-You may create albums and upload images from within Backlight's admin, or you can use the optional Publish Services plugin for Lightroom CC Classic.
+You may create albums and upload images from within Backlight's admin, or you can use the optional Publish Services plugin for Lightroom Classic.

 This differs from previous versions of Backlight, so it bears repeating:

 In Backlight 2, the Publish Services plugin for Lightroom is OPTIONAL.

 For photographers using Lightroom, Publish Services is the easiest way to manage your albums in Backlight, from within your existing workflow.